Friday, 10 May 2013

 Your Father and I weren't planning on having a baby - you were a surprise to us.
 A shock.
 But a pleasant shock!
 Like the feeling you would get finding a £50 note down the bottom of an abandoned sofa.
 At first I was scared and worried how it would affect me - while your Father was excited, like a little child, at the prospect of you - and every day has been a massive learning experience for the two of us.

 While I have been 'housing' you in my belly I have been through the mill.
 I have suffered.
-I have been sick and exhausted and depressed and been to A&E and spent nights coughing up blood.
+I have been sick and exhausted and depressed and been to A and E and spent nights coughing up blood.
 It has been harder than I could have ever imagined - and all the while, you have been Golden.

 You have been in the right position for all my scans, you are in the correct position for birth, your heartbeat has been perfect, your size has been lovely, your movements have been consistent.
 It would seem Son, that you are much better at this 'pregnancy' lark than me!